aaronbloomfield/ics/uva/old/syllabus-summer-2021.md

 [Go up to the ICS UVa page](index.html) ([md](index.md))

-## Summer 2022
+## Summer 2021

 ### Course Staff ###

 - [Aaron Bloomfield][3] / [aaron@virginia.edu][4].
 Office: Rice Hall, room 402.
 But really everything is going to be online to do the COVID-19 pandemic.
-- Office hours are M/Tu/W/Th/F 9:30-10:15.
+- Office hours are M/Tu/W/Th/F 10:00-10:30.
 Additional office hours will be scheduled as needed and by appointment.

 ### Course Info ###

-- Lecture: M/Tu/W/Th/F 10:30-12:15 in Chemical Engineering Bldg 005
+- Lecture: M/Tu/W/Th/F 10:30-12:15 via Zoom
 - Email: none; fill out a [support request][6] instead
 - Announcements will be done through the [daily announcements slide set](daily-announcements.html#/)
 <!-- - TAs and their office hours will be posted on the Collab course main page; all office hours start the second day of classes -->